iTwin/itwinjs-core/core/quantity/README.md

 #### Mathematical Operation Parsing

 The quantity formatter supports parsing mathematical operations.
-The operation is solved, formatting every values present, according to the specified format.
+The operation is solved, formatting each value present, according to the specified format.
 This makes it possible to process several different units at once.

 <details>
 <summary>Example Code</summary>